isomerpages/moe-changkatchangisec/_experience-at-changkat/CCE/Education Career Guidance.md

 <p>On My Way</p>
 </td>
 <td rowspan="1" colspan="1">
-<p><a href="https://www.nyc.gov.sg/omw/home" rel="noopener noreferrer nofollow" target="_blank">https://www.nyc.gov.sg/omw/home</a>
+<p><a href="https://discover.nyc.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">https://discover.nyc.gov.sg/</a>
 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>On My Way (OMW) - learn about the different jobs and industries, connect
+<p>To learn about the different jobs and industries, connect with industry
-with industry professionals and get a taster into various job roles of your interest</p>
+professionals and get a taster into various job roles of your interest</p>
 </td>
 </tr>
 <tr>